Live Free is composed of five chairs; two co-chairs, a public relations chair, a community outreach chair, and an events coordinator

 The Community Outreach Chair:

-Community Outreach Chair – The Community Outreach Chair will be the liaison between Live Free and the larger community.
-They will head up asset mapping and capacity-building efforts and collaborate with other community groups and initiatives.
-This leader will manage the Outreach Workshops and Panels, tabling, and volunteer & leadership trainings, as well as the volunteer Community Outreach Committee, made up of members and volunteers.
+The Community Outreach Chair acts as the liaison between Live Free and the larger community.
+This position focuses on asset mapping, capacity-building efforts, and collaborating with other community groups and initiatives that are helpful aids in our mission.
+The Outreach Chair also manages Outreach Workshops and Panels, tabling, and volunteer & leadership trainings, as well as the volunteer Community Outreach Committee, made up of members and volunteers.

-Event Coordinator – The Event Coordinator will oversee Wellness Initiatives, Live Free’s All Recovery Groups, and larger events, such as kick-offs or recruitment drives.
-They will also be responsible for assembling a consistent calendar of activities on campus and in the community that are either recovery-oriented or recovery-friendly.
-One of Live Free’s priorities is to cultivate a strong sense of connection among its members and social visibility on campus; thus, the Event Coordinator will be in charge of organizing outings such as hiking at Devil’s Lake, kickball at James Madison Park, a concert or comedy show.
-Many individuals’ biggest fear in anticipation of living in recovery is that it will be boring and isolated—the Event Coordinator’s ultimate job is to make sure that that is not the case.
+The Event Coordinator oversees Wellness Initiatives, Live Free’s All Recovery Groups, and larger events, such as kick-offs or recruitment drives.
+Maddie is responsible for assembling a consistent calendar of activities on campus and in the community that are either recovery-oriented or recovery-friendly.
+One of Live Free’s priorities is to cultivate a strong sense of connection among its members and social visibility on campus; thus, the Event Coordinator is in charge of organizing outings such as hiking at Devil’s Lake, kickball at James Madison Park, a concerts, comedy shows, and yoga events.
+Many individuals’ biggest fear in anticipation of living in recovery is that it will be boring and isolated—the Event Coordinator’s role is to make sure that that is not the case.